In year school transfers

 You will be required to complete a form for each child for each of the school/academies you are interested in.
 You are strongly advised to take into consideration when making your preferences as to how you intend to get your child to school.
 Information on eligibility for transport can be found in our school transportarea.

-- if they have a vacancy the school/academy will contact you to confirm a start date and will confirm in writing the offer of the place plus the start date you have agreed within five days.
+- if they have a vacancy the school/academy will contact you to confirm a start date within 20 school days and will confirm in writing the offer of the place plus the start date you have agreed.
+You will be notified the outcome of the application within 15 school days.
 (Please note, it is expected that you will take up the place on the date agreed with the school/academy - failure to do so may result in the offer being withdrawn)

 - once you have accepted the place offered the school/academy will inform your child's current school of the offer and the agreed start date - your child should continue to attend their current school until the day before the agreed start date at the other school

-- if the school or academy does not have a vacancy because they are full in that year group, the school/academy will confirm in writing within five days the reason why they cannot admit your child in addition they will inform you of your legal right to appeal against this decision and provide details of how to appeal
+- if the school or academy does not have a vacancy because they are full in that year group, you will be notified within 15 school days the reason why they cannot admit your child.
+In addition you will be informed of your legal right to appeal against this decision and be provided details of how to appeal

 There are other options available.
 You can: